How to manage your pain at home04 January 2021

 If you're on immunosuppressants, and you stop your medication, you're more likely to have a flare, which could make you more likely to pick up an infection.
 If you have concerns about your medication, speak to a member of your healthcare team.

 Speak with your rheumatology team

-Depending on your local rheumatology team some appointments may be rearranged to be via telephone / online and some rheumatology departments have advice lines.
+Depending on your local rheumatology team some appointments may be via telephone / online and some rheumatology departments have advice lines.